Board of Advisors

 Alan Brown

-Alan is the Founder and CEO of A. Brown + Company Ltd., which provides independent strategic advice to leaders amongst corporate, institutional and government clients globally.
+Alan Brown is the Founder and CEO of A. Brown + Company Ltd., which provides independent strategic advice to leaders amongst corporate, institutional and government clients globally.

 He spent the majority of his career in investment banking, latterly at Deutsche Bank where he led the Natural Resources Group since its formation in 2007, with responsibility for Deutsche Bank’s corporate finance activities across a number of global sectors.